 When you are planning to put more storage space to your data center, there are many aspects you have to consider before you made a choice.
-In recent years, more and more people take cloud storage as an option, while others still pick traditional on-premises storage device as their first option.
+In recent years, more and more people take cloud storage as an option, while others still pick traditional on-premises storage devices as their first option.
 Which one fits you the best?

-Cloud storage is built to let you start using it at the very first day you apply for it.
+Cloud storage is built to let you start using it on the very first day you apply for it.
 You will save plenty of time building storage architecture.
 Using cloud storage, you can access the same files across different devices.
 Hardware maintenance is no longer a problem, make sure you have internet access, and there will be nearly no downtime.

-Be aware that you will need deeper technical knowledge to manage these devices, and it takes days or weeks to setup the storage before you start using it.
+Be aware that you will need deeper technical knowledge to manage these devices, and it takes days or weeks to set up the storage before you start using it.

 Let’s look at some important aspects you need to consider before you decide where to put your data: